OliverO2/kotlin-test-framework-prototype/README.md

     * `Test`s are test scopes containing actual test logic with assertions, they cannot have child scopes.
     * `TestSuite`s are test scopes grouping child scopes, they cannot contain test logic.
     * A `TestSession` is the root of the test hierarchy for an individual test run.
-* Coroutine contexts mirror the test hierarchy.
+* Tests are fully coroutine-aware, coroutine contexts mirror the suites/tests hierarchy.
+* Suites support lazily initialized test fixtures with `AutoCloseable` support.
+Fixture initialization and tear-down (auto-close) functions can suspend.
+* Suites support a suspending `aroundAll` action.
+* Suite nesting and suspending suite-level actions are fully supported on JavaScript engines, using the Kotlin/JS test infra.
 * The entire framework is platform independent with almost zero redundancy.
 * The architecture favors simplicity and aims to avoid implicit constructs and indirection.